Skip to main content

 Axiomatics recommends using environment variables to substitute any sensitive information, such as passwords, so that sensitive information can be managed and protected using generic mechanisms, external to the deployment file.

-The example shows an attribute connector that uses an environment variable to set the connection information in the configurationString.
+The following example shows an attribute connector that uses an environment variable to set the connection information in the configurationString.

-The syntax is: ${<environment variable name>:-<default value>}.
+The syntax is: ${<environment variable name\>:-<default value\>}.

 Environment variable substitution with a default value (detail)